 What happens when you make a formal complaint?

 Your complaint will go through the following procedure:

 Stage one - We will confirm receipt of your complaint within two working days and will pass it to the relevant service manager or head of service.
 We will also establish what outcome you are seeking if that is not already clear.
 The relevant officer will then investigate your complaint and let you know the outcome within 20 calendar days.

 If you are not satisfied with the response you receive, you can escalate your complaint to stage two.

-If after following the council's procedure you are still not satisfied with the outcome, you can refer it to the Local Government Ombudsman via their website or by calling 0300 061 0614 or 0845 602 1983.
-The LGO is a free, impartial and independent service.
+If, after following this procedure, you are still not satisfied with the outcome, you can refer it to the Local Government Ombudsman via their website or by calling 0300 061 0614.
+The LGO provides a free, impartial and independent service.

 How we have dealt with complaints

 In September each year the Audit and Governance Committee receives a report that reviews complaints received during the previous year. by analysing complaints the committee can identify any trends and suggest any service improvements.
 You can view a copy of the report for 2013/14 from the downloads menu.

 Last reviewed: 19 - 04 - 2017